Rhymlore/htcondor-web/experimental/ospool/byor/anvil.md

 - 123 is the JOB_ID assigned by the access point to the placed job.
 - Placing the job with the annex name specified means that the job won't run anywhere other than the annex.
-- Note that the annex name does say anything about Expanse; it is simply a label for the Expanse resources we will be provisioning in the next step.
+- Note that the annex name does say anything about Anvil; it is simply a label for the Anvil resources we will be provisioning in the next step.

 ##### 3. Lease the Resources

-To run your job on Expanse, you will need to create an "annex" there;
+To run your job on Anvil, you will need to create an "annex" there;
 an annex is a named set of leased resources.
-The following command will submit a request to lease an annex named `example` to the queue named `compute` on Expanse.
-Project `PROJECT_ID` will be charged for resources used (by default, two machines).
-The **text in bold** is emphasized to distinguish it from Expanse's log-in prompt.
+The following command will submit a request to lease an annex named `example` to the queue named `standard` on Anvil.
+Project `PROJECT_ID` will be charged for resources used (by default, two nodes).
+The **text in bold** is emphasized to distinguish it from XSEDE's log-in prompt.

-<pre><code>
-$ htcondor annex create example compute@expanse --project PROJECT_ID --login-name LOGIN_NAME
+<pre><code>$ htcondor annex create example standard@anvil --project PROJECT_ID
-<b>This command will access the system named 'Expanse' via SSH.
-To proceed, follow the
+<b>This command will access Anvil via XSEDE.
+To proceed, enter your
-prompts from that system below; to cancel, hit CTRL-C.</b>
+XSEDE user name and password at the prompt below; to cancel, hit CTRL-C.</b>
 </code></pre>

-You will need to log into Expanse at this prompt.
+You will need to log into XSEDE at this prompt.
+Logging into XSEDE will grant you access to Anvil.

 <pre><code><b>Thank you.</b>

-Requesting annex named 'example' from queue 'compute' on Expanse...
+Requesting annex named 'example' from queue 'standard' on Anvil...
 </code></pre>

 The tool will display an indented log of the request progress, because